ansible/awx-operator/README.md

 ### Database Configuration

+#### Postgres Version

+The default Postgres version for the version of AWX bundled with the latest version of the awx-operator is Postgres 13.
+You can find this default for a given version by at the default value for [_postgres_image_version](./roles/installer/defaults/main.yml#L138).

+We only have coverage for the default version of Postgres.
+Newer versions of Postgres (14+) will likely work, but should only be configured as an external database.
+If your database is managed by the awx-operator (default if you don't specify a `postgres_configuration_secret`), then you should not override the default version as this may cause issues when awx-operator tries to upgrade your postgresql pod.

 #### External PostgreSQL Service

 To configure AWX to use an external database, the Custom Resource needs to know about the connection details.
 To do this, create a k8s secret with those connection details and specify the name of the secret as `postgres_configuration_secret` at the CR spec level.